 Florida Schools Offering LPN Studies

-Details about two of Florida's largest 2-year colleges offering LPN programs appear below.
-Find information about course offerings as well as the hours to complete each program.
-Get helpful facts about these schools in the table at the end of this article.
+Details about one of Florida's largest 2-year colleges offering LPN programs appear below.
+Find information about course offerings as well as the hours to complete the program.
+Get helpful facts about this school in the table at the beginning of this article.

-- Florida State College at Jacksonville, found at the northern part of the state and approximately 25 miles from the Georgia state line, offers a practical nursing certificate program through its Florida Coast Career Tech division.
+- Florida State College at Jacksonville, found at the northern part of the state and approximately 25 miles from the Georgia state line, offers a practical nursing certificate program.

 Florida State College at Jacksonville